 What are Neuromodulators?

 Neuromodulators, such as Botox Cosmetic and Dysport, are commonly used today as a safe, less invasive, and less expensive option to combat lines and creases in the face.
-They are comprised primarily of Botulinum Toxin A which works by temporarily blocking the nerve impulse between select small muscle groups within a targeted treatment area.
-By diminishing small muscle contraction, the appearance of unwanted lines and creases is decreased.
+They are comprised primarily of Botulinum Toxin A which diminishes small muscle contraction, which reduces the appearance of unwanted lines and crease.

 Neuromodulators last for approximately 4 to 6 months and therefore require maintenance visits.
 It is important to achieve a “Natural Not Frozen” look so during your initial consultation, an individualized plan will be formulated prior to treatment.
 It is important to note that Neuromodulators should not be used if pregnant or breastfeeding!